 Open RADSAGA application process

 We will be recruiting 15 Early Stage Researchers (ESRs), each be hired by one of the network beneficiaries and will participate in interdisciplinary and intersectoral secondments in other network parterns.
-Apply!
+Positions ESR6 and ESR15 are open for application until September 21, 2017.
+Apply now!

 RADSAGA offers an attractive remuneration under employment contract for 36 months.
 In accordance with the European Commission's allowances for ITNs, there is an additional training allowance to cover training activities, conference attendance, etc.